cadman/yproject/templates/project/README.md

 ## Documentation

-To build the documentation for this project go to the lib source tree
+Assuming you have the YUI Doc installed go to the lib source tree:

     cd lib/src

-Build the documentation by this command:
+Build the documentation into lib/docs by this command:

     yuidoc .

-Documentation will be build into lib/docs.

-To run documentation in server mode use:
+To run documentation in server mode for testing use:

 	yuidoc --server .